llucbrell/audrey2/readme.md

 > View Control for Command Line Interface

 When we build a CLI (Command Line Interface) we can find some troubles.
 While the software stays small it's easy to mantain and work with it.
 But as much a it grows...
-It could be a work for someone out of space.
+It could be a work for something out of space.

 Click this [link](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) if you'r interested in the MVC architecture style that Audrey want to apply.